 Whether you prefer the fierce cold of the North or the steamy climes of Dorne, these books are perfect for fans of any kingdom.
 From bandit tricksters reminiscent of a revered Lannister hero to falcon-riding warriors like the Vale’s legendary Ser Artys Arryn, each book ties into a crucial part of the kingdoms’ histories.
-As you wait (and wait, and wait …) for The Winds of Winter or the final season of Game of Thrones (April can't come soon enough), get a taste of similar fantasy universes with these eight books.
+As you wait (and wait, and wait …) for The Winds of Winter, get a taste of similar fantasy universes with these eight books.

 Kingdom of the North

 Set in the Winterfell-like world of Alaska, Guardian follows the epic adventure of Rosa Coleman during the 19th-century gold rush.
 After discovering her husband’s true nature, Rosa and her son flee to the wintry wilderness in search of wealth—only to find a greater destiny awaits them.
 Rosa’s intelligence and take-no-sh*t attitude is comparable to Northern ball-busters like Arya or Catelyn Stark.
 Meanwhile, Rosa’s trusty guide—a prophetic raven—brings Bran to mind.

 Kingdom of Vale and Sky (formerly Kingdom of the Mountain and the Vale)